NATO’s relations with Georgia

 Cooperation in this area was given a significant boost at the 2014 NATO Summit in Wales, where NATO leaders endorsed a substantial package for Georgia, including defence capacity-building, training, exercises, strengthened liaison, and opportunities to develop interoperability with Allied forces.
 These measures aim to strengthen Georgia’s ability to defend itself as well as to advance its preparations towards NATO membership.

 As part of this package, more strategic-level advice is being provided to the Georgian defence ministry and general staff.
 A core team of advisors will be embedded in the defence ministry, to be complemented by experts in specific areas as required.
-Moreover, a Joint Training and Evaluation Centre is being established together with Georgia to host live and simulated training and certification for military units from Allied and partner countries.
+Moreover, a Joint Training and Evaluation Centre has been established together with Georgia to host live and simulated training and certification for military units from Allied and partner countries.
 NATO exercises open to partners will be conducted in Georgia periodically.
 A defence institution building school will be established to make benefit of Georgia’s experience in reforms.
 The NATO Liaison Office in Tbilisi is also being strengthened.

 Georgia’s participation in the PfP Planning and Review Process (PARP) since 1999 has helped its forces develop the ability to work with NATO and is also providing planning targets that are key to security reform objectives in several areas.
 NATO support has, for example, helped Georgia build deployable units (according to NATO standards) that are interoperable with Allied forces.
 Georgia’s defence reform objectives within the PARP have facilitated improved financial management in the Ministry of Defence, assisted in reforming the intelligence structure of the armed forces and ensured that a credible Strategic Defence Review was conducted.